Frequently Asked Questions

 or using yarn:

-Set up Environment Variables: Securely store your Plivo credentials.
+Set Up Environment Variables: Securely store your Plivo credentials.
 Create a file named

 .env.local